AffanBasra/Datamining-News-Analysis-Project/README.md

 ## Project Overview

 News-Lens is a modular and extensible data pipeline designed for in-depth analysis of news articles.
-Initially developed for Pakistani news sources (Dawn and Tribune), it aims to uncover hidden insights by processing raw news data through various stages, including advanced natural language processing techniques like sentiment analysis and topic modeling.
+Initially developed for Pakistani news sources (Dawn and Tribune), it aims to uncover hidden insights by processing raw news data through various stages, including advanced natural language processing techniques like sentiment analysis, topic modeling, and named entity recognition.

-This tool is built with a journalist's perspective in mind, allowing the analysis of new, unseen news sources to understand their editorial focus, sentiment, and key themes, potentially revealing biases or unique coverages compared to a baseline.
+This tool is built with a journalist's perspective in mind, allowing the analysis of new, unseen news sources to understand their editorial focus, sentiment, key themes, and mentioned entities, potentially revealing biases or unique coverages compared to a baseline.

 ## Features